 SUPERIOR COURT OF WASHINGTON

+THE HEARING WILL DETERMINE IF YOUR CHILD IS DEPENDENT AS DEFINED IN RCW 13.34.030(6).
+THIS BEGINS A JUDICIAL PROCESS WHICH COULD RESULT IN PERMANENT LOSS OF YOUR PARENTAL RIGHTS.
+IF YOU DO NOT APPEAR AT THE HEARING THE COURT MAY ENTER A DEPENDENCY ORDER IN YOUR ABSENCE.

-To request a copy of the Notice, Summons, and Termination Petition, call DSHS at (509) 225-6500.
-To view information about your rights in this proceeding, go to
+To request a copy of the Notice, Summons, and Dependency Petition, call DSHS at (509) 225-6500.
+To view information about your rights in this proceeding, go to www.atg.wa.gov/DPY.aspx.

 Janelle Riddle, Yakima County Clerk